Come on, show us what you got.

 We at Art Lab have been running a grand experiment since 2009—so what we are changes dramatically based on who’s using the space.
 For those interested in using, supporting or generally learning more about Art Lab, it’s important to know what we’re not:

-- We’re not a traditional galley.
+- We’re not a traditional gallery.
 We don’t take commission.
 We don’t curate shows.
 We do not jury the creatives that use Art Lab.
 We’ve had internationally acclaimed artist and first-timers—that’s the exciting nature of running an experimental art space.
 We’ve hosted work we never would have selected if we were a commercial gallery or picking what we liked, and some of them have been wildly successful.
 We don’t have a certain style, specialty or demographic.
 We’re not as tidy, supportive or generally on top of things as a traditional gallery is.

 - We’re not for profit.
 We’re not getting rich off this.
 We’re doing it for the love of the game and to help assure the community we love continues to support a diverse group of creative spirits.
 We’re a 501c6, which means you can donate money to us, but it’s not tax-deductible.
 It does make you feel really good, however.
 We guarantee it.
 Our supporters allow us to run a pretty lean outfit: making and spending